coderefinery/reproducible-python/content/index.md

 ## Big-picture goal

-This is a hands-on course on research software engineering.
-Since most participants use Python in their work, we will use Python as the example language.
+This is a **hands-on course on research software engineering**.
+In this workshop we assume that most workshop participants use Python in their work or a leading a group which uses Python.
+Therefore, some of the examples will use Python as the example language.

 We will work with an example project and go through all the steps of a typical software project.
 Once we have seen the building blocks, we will try to apply them to own projects.
 Workshop participants will receive and also learn to give constructive code feedback.

 ## Prerequisites